ionic-team/stencil-site/docs-md/basics/decorators.md

 ```

 In the above example, the key line is `this.completedTodos = completedTodos;`.
 This calls the `completedTodos` setter, which triggers the re-render.
+Please see
+the additional documentation on <stencil-route-link url="/docs/handling-arrays">how to manipulate array and object contents</stencil-route-link>

 ## Embedding or Nesting Components